GuidoKiener/linux-usbtmc/README.md

 ### New for IVI: ioctl USBTMC_IOCTL_WRITE_RESULT
-The ioctl function copies the current *internal transfer counter* to the given __u64 pointer and returns the current error state.
+The ioctl function copies the current *internal transfer counter* to the given __u32 pointer and returns the current error state of the last (asynchronous) USBTMC_IOCTL_WRITE call.
 The error state and *internal transfer counter* is not cleared by this ioctl.